Fair Value Measurement

-The carrying values and fair values of Sunlight’s assets and liabilities recorded at fair value on a recurring or non-recurring basis, as well as other financial instruments for which fair value is disclosed, at September 30, 2022 and December 31, 2021 were as follows:
+The carrying values and fair values of Sunlight’s assets or liabilities recorded at fair value on a recurring or non-recurring basis, as well as other financial instruments for which fair value is disclosed, at June 30, 2023 and December 31, 2022 were as follows:

 Sunlight’s assets and liabilities measured at fair value on a recurring basis using Level 3 inputs changed as follows:

-a.Transfers are assumed to occur at the beginning of the respective period, except transfers that occurred at the Closing Date of the Business Combination.
+a.Transfers are assumed to occur at the beginning of the respective period.

 b.Increases in the fair value of liabilities represent losses included in net income.